civiform/civiform/.github/pull_request_template.md

 - [ ] Added the correct label: < feature | enhancement | bug | under-development | dependencies | infrastructure | ignore-for-release | database >
 - [ ] Assigned to a specific person, `civiform/developers`, or a [more specific round-robin list](https://github.com/civiform/civiform/wiki/Technical-contribution-guide#adding-reviewers)
 - [ ] Added an additional reviewer from outside your organization as FYI (if the primary reviewer is in the same organization as you)
+- [ ] Removed the release notes section if the title is sufficient for the release notes description, or put more details in that section.
 - [ ] Created unit and/or browser tests which fail without the change (if possible)
 - [ ] Performed manual testing (Chrome and Firefox if it includes front-end changes)
 - [ ] Extended the README / documentation, if necessary